cirruslabs/tart/docs/licensing.md

 but organizations that exceed a certain number of server installations (100 CPU cores for Tart and/or 4 hosts for Orchard) will be required to obtain a paid license.

-??? note "Performance and Efficiency Cores"
+??? note "Host CPU Core usage"
-    The virtual CPU cores in Tart VMs do not differentiate between the high-performance and high-efficient cores of the host CPU.
-Instead, Tart VMs automatically alternate between these types of cores depending on the workload being executed within the virtual machines.
-As a result, both performance and energy-efficient cores of the host CPU are treated equally in terms of licensing.
+    The virtual CPU cores of Tart VMs are not tied to specific physical cores of the host CPU.
+Instead, for optimal performance
+    Tart VMs will automatically try to balance compute between all available cores of the host CPU.
+As a result, all performance and energy-efficient cores of the host CPU are always counted towards the license usage.

 # License Tiers